Medications & Herbs Online Course(s) & Continuing Education

 Associate Professor Luke Grzeskowiak is a clinical pharmacist and Practitioner Fellow in the College of Medicine and Public Health at Flinders University and the South Australian Health and Medical Research Institute, Australia.
 He is passionate about improving health outcomes for mothers and babies through the development and promotion of more effective and safer approaches towards medicines use.
 Luke has been undertaken research involving the use of domperidone for 10-years.
 He is currently the lead investigator on a number of projects examining the use of domperidone to increase breast milk supply in clinical practice, predictors of treatment response to domperidone, and causes of low breast milk supply.
 He is also the lead investigator on a large clinical trial comparing the effects of different doses of domperidone in the treatment of lactation insufficiency.
 He has published widely on the topic of treatment for low breast milk supply, with many of these publications cited in clinical practice guidelines locally and internationally.

-Melissa Cole is a board-certified lactation consultant, neonatal oral-motor assessment professional and clinical herbalist in private practice.
-Melissa is passionate about providing comprehensive, holistic lactation support and improving the level of clinical lactation skills for health professional.
+Melissa Cole, MS, IBCLC, RLC is a board certified lactation consultant, neonatal oral-motor assessment professional, and clinical herbalist in private practice.
+Melissa has been passionate about providing comprehensive, holistic lactation support and improving the level of clinical lactation skills for health professionals.
 She enjoys teaching, researching and writing about wellness and lactation-related topics.
-Her bachelor’s degree is in maternal/child health and lactation and her master’s degree is in therapeutic herbalism.
+Melissa holds a bachelor of science degree in maternal child health and lactation consulting and her master’s work is in therapeutic, clinical herbalism.
+Melissa actively conducts research and collaborates with several lactation and health care professional associations.
 Before pursuing her current path, Melissa’s background was in education and cultural arts, which has served her well in her work as a lactation consultant and healthcare educator.
 She loves living, working and playing in the beautiful Pacific Northwest with her 3 children.

 While some clinicians might roll their eyes when ‘lactation cookies’ are mentioned we know foods and herbs have long been used to nourish the postpartum parent and enhance lactation.
 Some topics this talk aims to cover: Does nourishment matter when it comes to breastmilk quality or quantity?
 How can we approach galactogogues for lactating mothers in an individualized way?
 How can clinicians evaluate evidence and determine safety regarding galactogogues?
 We know that parent coping with milk supply concerns are often desperate to ‘try anything’.
 Clinicians have an important role in helping families understand the risks and benefits of galactogogues.
 By helping parents identify resources and information around foods and herbs, we can help empower them to make informed choices.